idsts2670/alpaca-mcp-server/README.md

 ## Usage Analytics Notice

-* The user agent for API calls defaults to `ALPACA-MCP-SERVER` to help Alpaca identify MCP server usage and improve user experience.
-You can opt out by adjusting the `_client_headers` variable in `alpaca_mcp_server.py` — though we kindly hope you'll keep it enabled to support ongoing improvements.
+The user agent for API calls defaults to 'ALPACA-MCP-SERVER' to help Alpaca identify MCP server usage and improve user experience.
+You can opt out by modifying the 'USER_AGENT' constant in '.github/core/user_agent_mixin.py' or by removing the 'UserAgentMixin' from the client class definitions in 'alpaca_mcp_server.py' — though we kindly hope you'll keep it enabled to support ongoing improvements.

 ## License